 The One World School House by Salman Khan

-In the first of its four sections, author talks about how he got into the online videos for education, beginning with tutoring a cousin who needed help, and how this gave him an insight into the gaps of existing education model that is primarily one size fit all.
-He understood that each of us have our own pace of learning that is inherent to us and at any given point in time our circumstances in life impact this pace of learning.
+In the first of its four sections, author talks about how he got into the online videos for education.
+Beginning with tutoring a cousin who needed help, and how this gave him an insight into the gaps of existing education model that is primarily one size fit all.
+He understood that each of us has our own pace of learning that is inherent to us.
+And at any given point in time our circumstances in life impact this pace of learning.
 The mass education model assumes that everyone learns at the same pace all the time.
-It also assumes that if a student knows 70-80% of the concept, he or she is ready to move on to the higher concepts, which is flawed because you either understand the concept or you do not, how can you understand it partially.
+It also assumes that if a student knows 70-80% of the concept, he or she is ready to move on to the higher concepts.
+Which is flawed because you either understand the concept or you do not, how can you understand it partially?
 Yes, you can score partially based on guesswork or expected questions.

-On a lighter note, it seems the education system in USA is not very different that in India.
-The title of the book is a bit of tongue twister; simpler title like his videos and like his chapters in the book would have been easy.
+On a lighter note, it seems the education system in the USA is not very different than in India.
+The title of the book The One World School House is a bit of tongue twister; the simpler title like his videos and like his chapters in the book would have been easy.
 His unintended insights from the world of investment banking are hilarious and probably scary for those who use their services.